 Or, perhaps you’ve been seeing results, but it’s just costing way too much.
-Both of these outcomes are far from ideal, but you shouldn’t close the door on Facebook just yet; we’ve got a few tricks up our sleeve that will contribute to more efficient use of budget – giving you more bang for your buck.
+Both of these outcomes are far from ideal, but you shouldn’t close the door on Facebook just yet; our Melbourne digital marketing agency has got a few tricks up our sleeve that will contribute to more efficient use of budget – giving you more bang for your buck.

 It is very common for advertisers and/or individuals to press a button, send live and examine some miserable results and then blame Facebook.
 Let’s be honest, it’s an easy thing to do and they probably won’t provide any sort of rebuttal.
 However, if you can’t diagnose a problem, you seek out treatment, and it’s no different in the world of Facebook ads.